Documentation

 elapsed_ms

-time the API lookup took
+- The internal processing time for the API lookup

 The field elapsed_ms

-has datatype float
+has the datatype float

 .